 You know that strange sensation that can sometimes arise when we start thinking about our own breathing (strange, because we rarely pay any attention to it)?
 That same infrequency of attention accompanies most of the judgments we make.
 We judge almost non-stop, but rarely do we pay attention when it’s happened or consider it’s impact.
 We judge the thing occupying our attention in this moment, and promptly forget about it when another thing pushes it aside.
 But the judgment remains, as does the praise or condemnation that will likely accompany any future interaction with that thing.
 In a phrase,

 Labels are hard to shake.

 It would be difficult to argue that the act of judgment and categorization are purposeless or lacking any benefit to our species.
 Critical thinking has empowered us to better explore and subsequently make sense of ourselves and the universe around us.
 While the vast majority of daily judgments are woefully misinformed and lead to potentially problematic ends, judgment isn’t the problem, per se.
-And in the same way that it feels strange noticing our own breath, becoming mindful of the process may feel awkward at first, especially if this is a new idea to you.
+And in the same way that it sometimes feels strange noticing our own breath, becoming mindful of the judgments we are making from moment to moment may feel awkward at first, especially if this is a new idea to you.